netlify/build/README.md

 name: netlify-plugin-hello-world
 inputs:
   - name: foo
+    description: Describe what foo does
     required: true
   - name: fizz
+    description: Describe what fizz does
     default: 5
 ```

 The `inputs` property is an array of objects with the following members:

 - `name` `{string}`: Name of the input.
 Required.
+- `description` `{string}`: Description of the input.
 - `required` `{boolean}`
 - `default` `{any}`: Default value.